themodulecollective/OutSpeech/README.md

 ## How it Works

-1. import the OutSpeech module into your PowerShell session
+1. Import the OutSpeech module into your PowerShell session
 2. Simple usage: 'Out-Speech "Hello, Dave"'
    - Out-Speech will create a Default SpeechConfiguration object
    - Out-Speech will re-use the Default SpeechConfiguration object if it exists